Skip to content

 workers talking to their manager

-Excessive sleepiness can lead to workplace accidents, injuries, and deaths.
+Excessive sleepiness can lead to workplace accidents.
 Learn how sleepiness impacts safety in the workplace and other aspects of working life.

 Stock photo of an exhausted woman lying asleep in bed